 - The game’s difficulty, especially when facing the tougher SMCs, gives it plenty of replay value.
 You really do learn as you play more games and it pulls you even further into the theme.
 Not many games have had that effect on us recently.

 - Most of us aren’t huge fans of the scoring system that this game uses.
 It actually doesn’t seem necessary because the SMCs themselves are quite tough.
 Some people might like this system, but we’ll only use it against the easier SMCs.

 - The game’s terminology could make it very challenging for some people to learn, particularly those who have to read to the rulebook so they can teach other people.
 I had to read the rules about five times before I felt like I knew all of the names of the contaminants, installations, and commands and what each one did.
 I hope people don’t give up on it before they try it, though, because that terminology actually helps you get into the theme.

 Renegade surprised me in a number of ways.
 First, I thought the theme wouldn’t go over well with some of the people in my group, but they really got into it.
 Second, I worried that it would be frustrating to teach, but you really can just walk people through it after you’ve learned the rules.
 And lastly, the deck building is sooooo much better than I was expecting.

 Is Renegade for everyone?
 No, probably not.
 The hacker theme might not be some people’s cup of tea.
 But I think there’s a pretty good chance this is going to be a hit.
 I think people who give it a chance will see that this mix of cyberpunk, adventure, deck building, and area control craziness just works somehow.

-To us, Renegade is a great solo and two-player game, and it’s a very good three and four-player game.
+To me, Renegade is a very solid board game for two players, and it’s a good three and four-player game.
 I like the game as is, but I really can’t wait to see the final product!